KShreeni/AXIS_UART_TTO/docs/info.md

 2. FIFO Buffering: FIFO stores incoming bytes until the UART transmitter is ready to send.
 Read and write can occur simultaneously.

 3. UART Transmission:

-•	Each byte is serialized at 115200 baud.
+a) Each byte is serialized at 115200 baud.

-•	Start bit (0), data bits (8), parity bit, and stop bit (1) are sent.
+b) Start bit (0), data bits (8), parity bit, and stop bit (1) are sent.

-•	tx_data_ready indicates when UART can accept new data.
+c) tx_data_ready indicates when UART can accept new data.

 4. UART Reception:

-•	Receiver detects start bit, samples bits at mid-baud intervals.
+a) Receiver detects start bit, samples bits at mid-baud intervals.

-•	Extracts data, verifies parity, and asserts rx_valid.
+b) Extracts data, verifies parity, and asserts rx_valid.

-•	If parity check fails, parity_err is asserted for one clock.
+c) If parity check fails, parity_err is asserted for one clock.

 5. Loopback Communication: The transmitted UART data (uart_tx) is internally connected to the receiver’s rx line, allowing full system verification.